gbechara/gcpdemos/devopsdemo1/README.md

 The application has:

 - The front end written in ReactJS and deployed to CloudRun.
 GCS could have been as a target.
-CloudRun have been chosen for it's versatility when mooving to Server Side rendering frameworks such as NextJS
+CloudRun have been chosen for it's versatility when mooving to Server Side rendering ithub

+frameworks such as NextJS
 - The back end "app", assembling the "quotes" and "writers" components are written in Go and deployed to GKE
 - The "writers" component is accessing a Cloud SQL instance is using workload identity and the Go connector
 - kustomize, using configmaps, will changes setting of the applications between environnements